François Lempérière: Life and career

-He has been Chairman (1991-1995) of the French Committee on Large Dams now CFBR.
+He was the chairman (1991–1995) of the French Committee on Large Dams now CFBR.

-In 1997, he has founded with Pierre Londe the not profit International Association “HydroCoop”, which gives free advices especially on floods and dams, hydraulic and tidal energy and energy storage.
+In 1997, he founded, with Pierre Londe, the not for profit International Association “HydroCoop”, which gives free advices especially on floods and dams, hydraulic and tidal energy and energy storage.

+Lempérière died in Meudon on 26 January 2026, at the age of 99.

 Commitment

 Floods control during dams construction

-F. Lempérière proposed innovative solutions for managing floods during dams construction.
+Lempérière proposed innovative solutions for managing floods during dams construction.

 Spillways for dams in operation

-F. Lempérière has proposed 4 innovative solutions for the dams spillways.
+Lempérière proposed four innovative solutions for the dams spillways.
 The solutions have applied to new dams or existing ones.